frankdean/trip-server-2/README.md

 admin user.

-1. Download and install the [Final Cut][finalcut] library.  **Note** when building Final Cut for Linux, to enable mouse support you need to also install the `gpm` library.
+1. Download and install the [Final Cut][finalcut] library.  **Note** when building Final Cut for [Linux][], to enable mouse support you need to also install the `gpm` library.
 If you need to install additional libraries to fix a failed build, re-run Final Cut's `configure` script so that it re-configures the build to use the libraries.